Looking for a property in a location that offers a 45 minute commute to London?

-Stansted airport is just a 20 minute drive away for trips in and out of the UK and the beautiful Hylands Park House and Gardens is on the edge of town.
-Chelmsford offers a very fast commute into London and an excellent quality of life.
+Stansted Airport is just a 20 minute drive away for trips in and out of the UK and the beautiful Hylands Park House and Gardens is on the edge of town.
+Chelmsford offers a very fast commute to London and an excellent quality of life.

 The town of Didcot is approximately 12 miles south of Oxford and is known for its strong transport network, science and technology industries, and beautiful surroundings.